-The Board has committed to measurable gender diversity targets and reports on progress each year and is responsible for the regular review of diversity-related activities.
+The Board has committed to measurable gender diversity targets and reports on progress each year and is responsible for the regular review of diversity related activities.

 The Board has appointed the Chair, John Mulcahy, as the diversity program sponsor.
 The CEO/MD, Susan Lloyd-Hurwitz, chairs the Mirvac Diversity and Inclusion Council.
-The Council consists of representatives from across the various parts of the business and regularly meets to coordinate diversity and inclusion activities.
+The Council is made up of senior executives of each of the business areas and meets quarterly to review metrics, progress against the strategy and consider future initiatives.